creativelifeform/three-nebula/README.md

   - BehaviourEmitter
   - FollowEmitter

 - Perfectly compatible with the three.js library.

+#### It was very, very easy to use

 ## Installation